bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 ## Declare environment variables

+After you configure the store, you have all the information you need to add environment variables to your project.

 <!-- theme: info -->
 > #### Note on naming conventions
 > In some places, this guide and app template code refer to a Stripe API account's public key as a **client ID**, and its secret key as a **client secret**.

-To declare environment variables, run the following commands in your terminal:
+To declare environment variables, complete the following steps:

 1. Create a `.env` file in the root directory of your project.